NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBB(B) can be replaced with the clone active version with 8B
 - 5BBBB(B) does slightly more damage, pushes further away, and doesn't teleport as far
 - 5BAA(A) starts up and ends one frame later; staggers
-- 6B has an untechable bounce after the first active frame; first frame is a high; properly low and high crushes
+- 6B has an untechable bounce after the first active frame; first frame is a high; properly low and high crushes; elbow hitboxes appear on second active frame
 - 4B bounces closer
 - 8B hitbox appears one frame later, more lift
 - 6A(A) and 6A(8A) added as 2A and 8A